 I continue to dedicate my life to exploring the relationship between people and space.
 I believe our human identity is reflected in all forms of design, and the unknown qualities of space have a lot more to teach than we give credit.
 Architecture and language are both tools that help us better understand the world, and it is our intention that develops the future we see.

-If how you do one thing is how you do everything than my passion and identity are my daily reminders that positive inner change reflects a positive affect on the world.
-I want to empower individual growth, foster a freedom to walk safely down the street, and to inspire one to dance in their home and if i’m lucky public too.
+If how you do one thing is how you do everything then my passion and identity are my daily reminders that positive inner change reflects a positive effect on the world.
+I want to empower individual growth, foster freedom to walk safely down the street, and to inspire one to dance in their home and if I’m lucky public too.